 - Visa status may be affected by anything less than full-time status for international students during the academic year.
 Forms must be submitted to ISSS at the beginning of each applicable semester.
 Use the form, Part-Time Authorization for Academic Reason, available on the ISSS website. - If a student has been in the U.S. more than five years, they must be at least half time to be exempt from Social Security and Medicare paycheck deductions. - Students must be at least half time for purposes of student loan deferment.

-If applicable, the Registrar's "short-hours form" is available from the Academic Services Coordinator, or the Registrar's Service Center, 17 Calvin Hall.
+If applicable, the Registrar's "short-hours form is submitted online.
+Please contact the Academic Services Coordinator to process this form.

 4. The Doctor of Philosophy (PhD)